Business Continuity Statement

 The Plan is designed to account for the actions MLV will take in the event of disruptions of varying scope.
 This includes incidents involving the office building where MLV resides, city-wide or regional events of disruption.
 It also includes a plan for people loss, where staff members may be unable to work at their normal business location.
 The Plan has been reasonably designed to allow MLV to continue its business, likely at a reduced capacity, and safeguard the interests of our customers.
 MLV expects to be able to meet its client obligations within the day.

 While MLV’s business continuity plan has been reasonably designed to allow the Firm to operate during emergency incidents of varying scope, such potential incidents are unpredictable.
-MLV has no control over certain infrastructure such as utilities, communication networks, transportation, and third party providers that BNP Paribas Securities may rely upon during an emergency.
+MLV has no control over certain infrastructure such as utilities, communication networks, transportation, and third party providers that our clearing firm may rely upon during an emergency.
 Because of the unpredictable and unknown nature of a potential future business disruption, MLV cannot guarantee that our systems will always be available or able to be recovered in the event of a serious emergency disruption.
 MLV’s business continuity plan is subject to change without notice.
 If the Plan is modified, an updated version will be posted on the Firm’s website and will be made available to customers upon request.
 Nothing contained in this document amends or changes any of the terms set forth in any agreements between MLV and any of its customers.

 Research Disclaimer Notice